alimoorreza/CS167-SP25-Notebook-2/README.md

     - Compare your results.
     - Use a markup cell to describe and explain the differences in a few sentences.

 To submit your work, use a Markup cell to put your name at the top of the file.
-Submit this assignment through the CodePost link (find it on Blackboard).
+Submit this assignment on Blackboard.

 ## :white_check_mark: Grading: